facundoolano/feedi/README.md

 # feedi

-feedi is a web news reader with a minimal interface akin to a Mastodon or Twitter feed.
+feedi is a web feed reader with a minimal interface akin to a Mastodon or Twitter feed.

 ![](feedi.png)